Aditya12022005/Data-Analytics-Internship-Tasks/Task-4-House-Price-Prediction/README.md

-# Level 2 (Task 4):House Price Prediction Using Linear Regression
+# Task 4(Level 2):House Price Prediction Using Linear Regression

 This project builds a Linear Regression model to predict house prices based on property features.